 Between 2006 and 2010, the Centers for Disease Control and Prevention determined that falls were the leading cause of TBIs at 40 percent.
-Unintentional blunt force trauma — in other words, being accidentally hit by an object – took the dubious honor of second place at 15 percent.
+Unintentional blunt force trauma — in other words, being accidentally hit by an object – was responsible for 15 percent of TBIs.
 Car accidents and assaults were the lowest at 14.3 percent and 10.7 percent respectively.

 Unfortunately, these latter symptoms often go ignored.